2024 Watershed Assessment

 Preserve and Brandtwood Inlets

 The EverBlue Report identified two drainage inlets flowing into Little Twin, located east and west of Brandtwood.
-These are relatively small inlets, where TLWQC will seek to reduce the velocity of the stormwater flow and install some filtration before the lake.
-This work is set to be accomplished later in 2025.
+These are relatively small inlets, where TLWQC conducted further evaluation in 2025 and it was identified that no sediment loading was occurring.